barbchoy/sf_symphony_concerts/NOTES.md

 Fix README
-Resolve relationships in cli
+----Resolve relationships in cli
 Try to scrape months from pull down
-MAke objects with no details
+----MAke objects with no details
-Scrape details if I ask
+----Scrape details if I ask

 A command line interfect that starts with: